Wind Fence vs Dust Fence

 A Wind Fence is designed to installed upwind of the dust source to reduce the speed of the wind to a level which significantly reduces dust lifting off the surface.
 This reduction in wind also makes other dust control solutions such as Fogging Systems and Stockpile Spray Systems much more effective.

-A Wind Fence is simply a wall of fabric which lets a portion (typically around 10% to 25%) of the wind to pass through.
-Their position and height is designed to ensure that the wind is minimised across the area likely to release dust.
+A Wind Fence position and height is designed to ensure that the wind is minimised across the area likely to release dust.

 What is a Dust Fence